by Calculated Risk on 12/09/2019 09:51:00 AM

 Today, the Data & Analytics division of Black Knight, Inc. released its latest Mortgage Monitor Report, based upon the company’s industry-leading mortgage performance, housing and public records datasets.
-This month, Black Knight looked at the current trend of rising early-stage delinquencies, particularly among purchase loans.
-As Black Knight Data & Analytics President Ben Graboske explained, the number of loans that were delinquent six months following origination has been increasing over the past 24 months, with first-time homebuyers being impacted most heavily.Click on graph for larger image.
+This month, in light of the recent surge in refinance volumes, Black Knight looked at how servicers’ retention rates of refinancing borrowers have fared.
+As Black Knight Data & Analytics President Ben Graboske explained, despite refinance volumes hitting their highest point in nearly three years, retention rates fell in Q3 2019.Click on graph for larger image.

-Here is a graph from the Mortgage Monitor that shows the Foreclosure Sales over time.
+Here is a graph from the Mortgage Monitor that shows the National Delinquency Rate over time.

 From Black Knight: